Windows Media Player Won’t Find Album Info- Step by Step Guide

 How do I uninstall and reinstall Windows Media Player?

 Click the Start button, type features, and select Turn Windows features on or off.
-Scroll down and expand Media Features, clear the Windows Media Player check box, and click OK.
+Scroll down, expand Media Features, clear the Windows Media Player check box, and click OK.
 Restart your device.
 Repeat step 1.

 Conclusion

-In conclusion, there are 3 simple and efficient steps to solve windows media player won’t find album info and windows media player not retrieving album info.
+In conclusion, there are 3 simple and efficient steps to solve windows media player won’t find album info and Windows media player not retrieving album info.
 You can implement any of the methods and try to solve the problem.
-How to add albums and how to uninstall and reinstall Windows media player are also solved above.
+How to add albums and uninstall and reinstall Windows media player are also solved above.

 See Also: {Solved} Fix Error Loading Player: No Playable Sources Found